-10. Hints are important
+12. Hints are important

 While some level of frustration is okay, it is important not to be completely blocked without any possibility to advance.
 That is why hints are important.
 On the other hand, there is also a lot of learning in figuring things out, and much satisfaction in succeeding with this.
 This makes it non-trivial to provide the right hints – also, it can be difficult to automatize, since the hints ideally are depending on the individual learner (or group of learners) and their progress.
+AI and the use of Large Language Models is something that should be considered in this context, as it might be an efficient and scalable way to provide context-based hints.

-11. A proper debrief
+13. A proper debrief

 After finishing a course or learning lecture it is important to debrief and go through the learnings.
 This helps the learner retain what is learned.
 It is also a good opportunity to collect feedback for future improvements.

+14. Making achievements visible

+It is also important to equip the learners with visible proofs of their achievements such as certificates and/or badges.
+Not only does it give the user a more satisfactory experience, it also provides a valuable recognition for external purposes, and can be used on e.g. social media and in CVs.

+15. Taking into account self-efficacy

+Self-efficacy is a person’s belief in their ability to perform a task or achieve a goal, and plays an important role for both performance and motivation.
+Some people might start out with a low self-efficacy, making it important to give them positive experiences with their own achievements from the beginning.
+And for those starting out with a high self-efficacy, it is also important that they are able to accomplish their expectations.
+In general, it is just important that the learners can complete the tasks they start out with, instead of being stuck.
+A particular consequence is that mechanisms should be in place to help everybody starting out at the right level.
+Also, this related to having a hint system so people are not being stuck.

-12. Real-world context and experience
+16. Real-world context and experience

 Design training scenarios based on real-world cybersecurity threats and use cases, using current trends such as ransomware, supply chain attack, and cloud security challenges.
 This should help the student gain familiarity with concepts that are applicable to real threats.
+Ideally, the scenarios are as close to the everyday life of the participants as possible – including the use of same or similar systems, software and operating systems.

+17. Training for the challenges of tomorrow

+Cyber Security is moving fast forward, and threats and challenges evolve.
+It is important that trainings are updated, and that new trends are quickly incorporated into the training materials.